stefanos1316/phoronixDataSet/README.md

-# To install dependencies execute:
+# To install all necessary dependencies execute:

 	$ sudo ansible-playbook ubuntu_installer.yml

+# To generate all input data execute:

+	$ cd tools
+	$ bash generateInputData.sh

+# To download and install all tasks execute:

+	$ cd tools
+	$ bash downloadAndInstallTasks.sh

+# To execute all test cases execute:

+	$ cd scripts
+	$ bash execute.sh